 Kale has been very popular in the local food scene for a long while now (so much so that many people have overlooked the mighty collard).
 Those who just love greens know that you can use kale and collards interchangeably.
 They're close relatives and are both packed with Vitamins A and C. They're also both cold tolerant and often improve in flavor after the first frost (they become sweeter).
 There are many different varieties of kale and collards and they all have slightly different flavors, textures, and growing characteristics.
-At TTCF we grow Toscano (Dino) Kale, Red Russian Kale and Champion Collards.
+At TTCF we grow Toscano (Dino) Kale, Red Russian Kale and Curly Kale.

 RECIPE: Coconut Curried Kale and Butternut Squash from America's Test Kitchen's The Complete Vegetarian Cookbook